 In March 2019 Shirley was one of nine celebrities who conquered the 5,895m (19,340ft) climb of Kilimanjaro for Comic Relief.
 She did this in memory of her brother David

 2020 has seen Shirley wowing audiences once again on the official Strictly Come Dancing tour.
 She also fronts her own podcast for Legal & General.
 And in Oct 2020 saw the release of her autobiography Behind the Sequins.

-Many clients book Shirley for internal events during which she does a Q&A with an experienced member of staff or a professional interviewer.
+Many clients like to book Shirley for a fireside style Q&A with an experienced member of staff or a professional interviewer.

 Shirley Ballas has spent much of her life winning despite the many negative comments thrown at her since she first started dancing.
 Aged seven she was bullied because she came from a council estate.
 She was constantly told she wasn’t good enough, that no one would take her seriously and it would all come to nothing.
-Must have been a real poke in the eye to the naysayers that she had won nearly every major title by the time she was 21.
+However Shirley proved them wrong by winning nearly every major title by the time she was 21.
 She then had to reinvent herself when she moved to America despite being told she was too old and it was too late.

 Ever the Phoenix rising from the ashes she went on to win the British Open to the World Dance championships again with her husband – this time with husband No 2.
 Today Shirley speaks about how she has overcome the massive hurdles and upheavals in her life which sadly includes her brother David’s tragic death from suicide.
 Shirley also offers a wee insight to the life of Strictly Head Judge and how she has had to learn to cope with recognition and keyboard warriors.